QMENTA/qmenta-sdk-tool-maker-example/README.md

 ### Local folder

 This folder includes the files to test the tool locally before creating the docker and adding it to the platform.
-For testing modify the `/local/test/test_tool.py`, add your data in the `/local/test/sample_data` and then run:
+For testing modify the `/local/test/test_tool.py`, add your data in the `/local/test/sample_data`.

+To run the local testing, move to the repository main where the folder called `local_tools/` is located.

+For instance, if you have this path: `/home/user/dev/qmenta-sdk-tool-maker-example/local_tools/tool_id` run the following:
 ~~~~
-cd /local/test/
+cd /home/user/dev/qmenta-sdk-tool-maker-example/
-pytest test_tool.py::TestTool::test_basic_call
+pytest /home/user/dev/qmenta-sdk-tool-maker-example/local_tools/tool_id/local/test/test_tool.py::TestTool::test_basic_call
 ~~~~

 ## Build the tool image